Democrats pass a major climate, health and tax bill. Here's what's in it

 But this won't impact every prescription drug or every patient, and it won't take effect quickly.
 The negotiations will take effect for 10 drugs covered by Medicare in 2026, increasing to 20 drugs in 2029.

 The portion of the bill that tried to cap at $35 per month the price of insulin — a drug that is incredibly expensive in the U.S. compared to other countries — was ruled out of order by the Senate parliamentarian, who ruled the cap could apply on Medicare, a government program, but not on private insurance.
-So, Democrats split the measure between Medicare and private insurance — but Republicans ultimately blocked the measure.
+So, Democrats split the measure between Medicare and private insurance — but Republicans ultimately blocked the measure for private insurance.

 The parliamentarian also ruled that a measure that was in the bill to force drug companies to offer rebates if prescription prices outpaced inflation was not totally in line with the rules for budget reconciliation; she said that it could apply to Medicare patients but not those with private insurers.